 Reserves are a common industry practice used by payment processors and other financial institutions to ensure that merchants are able to cover chargebacks from their buyers.
-Square uses what’s known as a “rolling reserve,” in which a percentage of each credit card transaction is set aside and released on a rolling basis.
-These funds still belong to you, and are only used if you are unable to cover a chargeback.
+Square uses what’s known as a “rolling reserve,” in which card payments subject to a reserve have a percentage set aside and released on a rolling basis.
+These funds still belong to you and are only used if you are unable to cover a chargeback.
 If no chargebacks occur, you receive the full amount.

 Prepayment for goods or services.
 If you are collecting payment in advance of delivering the purchased goods or services, we may place a reserve on your account until Square has a better understanding of your customer chargeback and refund rate.